-This Agreement and any rights granted hereunder shall be non-exclusive, and Grantors reserve the right to grant another similar franchise or right to any person or firm.
-No franchise granted to a video provider shall include terms or provisions that are more favorable than the terms or provisions granted to Grantee hereunder.
-If, however, Grantor should grant an additional franchise to one or more multi-channel video providers containing terms or provisions inconsistent with or more favorable than this Agreement, Grantee at its option shall have the right to incorporate and/or substitute those terms within this Agreement and have these additional or substituted terms binding on both parties for the remainder of the Agreement, subject to any approval required by law.
-Further, no multi-channel video provider shall have the right to provide any service upon terms more favorable than those applicable to the provision of such service by the Grantee, unless Grantee is allowed such terms.
+This Agreement and the franchise granted hereunder shall be non-exclusive, and Grantors reserve the right to grant another similar franchise or right to any person or firm.
+If, however, Grantor should grant an additional franchise to one or more multi-channel video providers on terms inconsistent with this Agreement, Grantee at its option shall have the right to incorporate and/or substitute those terms within this Agreement and have these additional or substituted terms binding on both parties for the remainder of the Agreement.
+Further, no multi-channel video provider shall have, the right to provide any service upon terms more favorable than those applicable to the provision of such service by the Grantee, unless Grantee is allowed such terms.

-19. INSPECTION OF RECORDS, FILINGS AND COMMUNICATIONS WITH REGULATORY AGENCIES
+19. INSPECTION OF RECORDS, FILINGS AND COMMUNICATIONS WITH REGULATORY AGENCIES AGENCIES